goldfinch-eng/mono/packages/subgraph/README.md

 Below are some steps to create and deploy the subgraph without needing to set up Docker first.

-- Clone the [`graph-node codebase`](https://github.com/graphprotocol/graph-node).
+- Clone the [graph-node codebase](https://github.com/graphprotocol/graph-node).
 Note that the instructions for pre-installation on the ReadMe are similar to what's found below.
 - Install [Rust](https://www.rust-lang.org/tools/install)
   In order to ensure the Rust compiler has installed correctly, you can use the command `rustc --version`
 - Install [Postgres](https://wiki.postgresql.org/wiki/Homebrew).
 Installing through homebrew is pretty convenient on mac.